Clones of pigmented words and realizations of special classes of monoids: A hierarchy of clones

 \subsubsection{Presentation}

 In order to establish a presentation of $\Magn_{1, 1}(\Monoid)$, we introduce an alternative description of the clone congruence $\Equiv$ through a new equivalence relation $\Equiv'$.
-For this, let us define $\Equiv'$ as the equivalence relation on $\P(\Monoid)$ satisfying
+For this, let us define $\Equiv'$ as the equivalence relation on $\P(\Monoid)$ generated by

 where $\PWord, \PWord', \QWord, \RWord, \RWord' \in \P(\Monoid)$ and $\alpha_1, \alpha_2, \alpha_3 \in \Monoid$.